EnricoPDG/EnricoPDG/README.md

 ### 😄 About Me

 🎓 Graduated in Information Systems.
+💼 Currently working as a Security Engineer at Itaú Unibanco.
 💓 Passionate about Programming, DevOps, DevSecOps, and Security.
 🌵 Continuously learning and exploring technologies like Go, Python, Docker, DevOps concepts, Cloud, and Security.

 ### 🚀 Technologies: